All the world's a stage: Origins

-World as a stage
+World as a Stage

 The comparison of the world to a stage and people to actors long predated Shakespeare.
 Richard Edwards' play Damon and Pythias, written in the year Shakespeare was born, contains the lines, "Pythagoras said that this world was like a stage / Whereon many play their parts; the lookers-on, the sage".
 When it was founded in 1599 Shakespeare's own theatre, The Globe, may have used the motto Totus mundus agit histrionem (All the world plays the actor), the Latin text of which is derived from a 12th-century treatise.
 Ultimately the words derive from quod fere totus mundus exercet histrionem (because almost the whole world are actors) attributed to Petronius, a phrase which had wide circulation in England at the time.

 In his own earlier work, The Merchant of Venice, Shakespeare also had one of his main characters, Antonio, comparing the world to a stage:

 In his work The Praise of Folly, first printed in 1511, Renaissance humanist Erasmus asks, "For what else is the life of man but a kind of play in which men in various costumes perform until the director motions them off the stage."

 Ages of man

 Likewise the division of human life into a series of ages was a commonplace of art and literature, which Shakespeare would have expected his audiences to recognize.
 The number of ages varied: three and four being the most common among ancient writers such as Aristotle.
-The concept of seven ages derives from medieval philosophy, which constructed groups of seven, as in the seven deadly sins, for theological reasons.
-The seven ages model dates from the 12th century.
-King Henry V had a tapestry illustrating the seven ages of man.
+The concept of seven ages derives from ancient Greek philosophy.
+Solon, the Athenian lawgiver, described life as 10 periods of 7 years in the following elegiac verses: